picture of vegan bahn mi sandwich

 BANH MI SANDWICH

-This banh mi sandwich was created when my friend Anne went to Harvard for a while and I flew to Boston a lot to hang out with her.
+This banh mi sandwich was created when my friend Anne went to Harvard for a while and I worked flights to Boston a lot to hang out with her.

 So I created something similar at home in my fusion kitchen and I’m very happy with the result.
 You can find the my version of the smoothie here as snickers shake with espresso

 Traditionally, the banh mi sandwich is made with a rice baguette and you can sometimes buy some from Vietnamese restaurants.
-If you can’t get that, French Baguette is the next best thing.
+If you can’t get that, you can use French Baguette.
+I used soft hot dog rolls for these pictures and that worked quite well too.

 MerkenMerken